BenjaminOddou/alfred-file-explorer/README.md

 Edit the **column D** of the xlsx generated file with new filenames and **include file extension**.
 Please, don't insert, delete, or edit any other columns.

 > Note that changing a file extension (png to jpg for example) can potentially break the file !
-You can prevent this by setting the `🛡️ Safe renaming` parameter to `True 👍`.
-If you still want to change the file extension (jpg to JPEG for example), set the value to `False 👎`.
+You can prevent this by ticking the `🛡️ Safe renaming`.
+If you still want to change the file extension (jpg to JPEG for example), untick it.

 Invoke the second flow with the `🕹️ Trigger 2` and select the xlsx file that should be used for the renaming operation and press ⏎.
 Hold the ⌘ key and press ⏎ to reveal the file in the finder.
 Alternatively you can open the file in the default application by pressing ⌥⏎.